UXPin/adele/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
 ![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg)

-Adele is an open source repository of publically available design systems and pattern libraries.
+Adele is an open source repository of publicly available design systems and pattern libraries.

-Creation of a design system and pattern library is a long, if not infinite, process that requires a loooot of decisions. _Some_ of these decisions are about the structure and technology.
+The creation of a design system and pattern library is a long, if not infinite, process that requires a loooot of decisions. _Some_ of these decisions are about the structure and technology.
 All are complex and have a huge impact on the future of design and development in our organizations.
-No wonder that we, design system folks, battle imposter syndrom on daily basis 😱.
+No wonder that we, design system folks, battle imposter syndrome on daily basis 😱.

 This is exactly why Adele is here.
 With dozens (hopefully soon hundreds!) of design systems and pattern libraries analyzed, Adele serves as a reference point for all these decisions that we have